AY2526S1-CS2113-W14-4/tp/docs/UserGuide.md

 * **Q: How can I reset my data to start fresh?**
-  <br> A: Close the app and delete or rename the `data/internships.txt` file.
+  <br> A: Close the app and delete the `data/internships.txt` file.
 On next start, the app will create a new empty data file.
 Be careful: this deletes all saved internships.

 * **Q: I see warnings about corrupted lines being deleted when I start Internity — what happened?**
   <br> A: On startup, Internity scans the save file (`data/internships.txt`) for malformed or corrupted lines.
 If any problematic lines are found, the program automatically detects and removes those lines to keep the data consistent and prints a warning for each deleted line.
 These warnings appear before the welcome message.
   <br>*Important*: the deletions are staged in memory and are NOT written back to the save file immediately.
 The cleaned data is only persisted to disk when the program executes a command.
 If you force-quit the program (for example, pressing Ctrl+C) before typing any command, the program exits without saving and the original save file will remain unchanged.

+* **Q: Does the username persist between sessions?**
+  <br> A: Yes, the username is saved in the data file and automatically loaded when you start Internity.

+* **Q: Can I have duplicate internship applications?**
+  <br> A: Yes, Internity allows multiple entries with the same company and role, as they may represent different opportunities or applications.

+* **Q: What if I enter a deadline in the past?**
+  <br> A: You can add past deadlines without issue.

+* **Q: Is the pay amount monthly or annual?**
+  <br> A: The pay field represents the monthly salary (e.g., in SGD or your local currency).
+It's stored as a number without units, so you may choose to use any currency.
 ---

 ## Command Summary